16-19 TUITION FUND STATEMENT

 - Additional Maths and English classes to ensure learners are on target

-- Support for SEND and High Needs Students
+- ARt therapy for SEND and High Needs Students

 - SEND support to catch up on vocational and academic skills and skills and learning that are import for preparation for adulthood